4 min read

 Services

-• Codeberg: open source and privacy-focused Git forge based on Forgejo
+• Codeberg: transparent and privacy-focused hosted Git (based on Forgejo)

 • Steam: world’s greatest gaming platform